binaryage/totalfinder-web/mavericks.md

 <img src="images/mavericks.png" width="600px">

-**Good news!** We plan to bring all existing TotalFinder features to Mavericks, including Chrome-style tabs.
-It is too early to say if it all will be feasible, but we are pretty optimistic that it will be technically possible.
-Until the official Mavericks release in Fall 2013 we have still some time to discover possible ways how to do that.

-From [version 1.4.15](http://totalfinder.binaryage.com/beta-changes) onward, TotalFinder launches without errors under OS X 10.9, but most features are disabled for now.
-We will re-enable them one by one as we will progress porting the code to the new system.
+**Good news!** TotalFinder 1.5 is out and compatible with Mavericks!
+Download it [http://downloads.binaryage.com/TotalFinder-1.5.dmg](here).

-We will also support Lion and Mountain Lion versions in foreseeable future.
+We will continue supporting Lion and Mountain Lion versions for the foreseeable future.
 We might decide to drop Lion (10.7) support in January 2014.

 ---